vanallenlab/moalmanac-db/docs/sop.md

 #### Fields
 - `description` (required, string), a free text description of the source and assertion.
 - `source_type` (required, string), the type of source.
-As of this writing, four exist: Abstract, Clinical trial, FDA, Guideline, and Journal.
+As of this writing, four exist: Clinical trial, FDA, Guideline, and Journal.
 - `citation` (required, string), the citation for the source.
 - `url` (required, string), a URL at which the source was accessed.
-- `doi` (optional, string), if the source is an abstract or journal article, please include the [DOI](https://www.doi.org/).
+- `doi` (optional, string), if the source is a journal article, please include the [DOI](https://www.doi.org/).
 - `pmid` (optional, integer), if a [PubMed ID (pmid)](https://www.ncbi.nlm.nih.gov/pmc/pmctopmid/) exists for the source, please include it.
 - `nct` (optional, string), if the source is a clinical trial, please include the [NCT code](https://clinicaltrials.gov/ct2/help/glossary/ct-identifier-nct#:~:text=A%20unique%20identification%20code%20given,known%20as%20the%20NCT%20Number.).
 - `publication_date` (required, date), the date in which the source was published in `YYYY-MM-DD` format